 Bad weather can befall you during any season throughout the year.
 Of course, some seasons carry a greater risk of bad weather than others.
 Traditionally, winter is that one season people generally consider the worst one for moving.
 However, every season has its advantages and disadvantages.
 If you want to reduce your chances of moving in bad weather, then you should simply opt for a summer move.
 This will almost guarantee that you are going to move with the sun shining above you and keeping you warm.
 Depending on the particular geographical latitude, seasons may work differently, but summers are summers.
 Still, we would be remiss not to mention the downside of moving during summer.

-That is when great moving companies such as Homegrown Moving Company CO are having their peak season.
+That is when great moving companies such as Homegrown Moving and Storage Company CO are having their peak season.
 Hiring such a great moving company may not be that easy or cheap during the summer as it would have been during winter.
 However, bad weather makes everything worse.
 Even in spring or during fall, when there is a storm it can delay your move for who knows how long.
 If you are moving to a different state or even a different country, then this delay can cause a chain reaction.
 You can end up missing a flight.
 You can end up missing certain important appointments.
 Your things can get lost in the ensuing mess.
 All sorts of things can happen if a blizzard hits on your moving day.

 The practical aspect of moving during bad weather